4 Nov 2022

 This exception allows others to transfer lawfully made copies of a work to others after the first sale.
 These copies can be passed through sale, rental, loan or gift.
 This exception allows for a library or a DVD rental service to operate.
-There are questions on whether this apply to digital copies, since they are much easier to distribute than analogue copies, and may pose a serious threat to the market.
+There are questions on whether this applies to digital copies, since they are much easier to distribute than analogue copies, and may pose a serious threat to the market.

-Whether you are a copyright owner, licensee or user, ultimately it is about managing your use of copyright to your advantage.
+Whether you are a copyright owner, licensee or user, ultimately, it is about managing your use of copyright to your advantage.
 You will need to understand whether the copyright exists, whether an infringement has occurred, how to take control and whether there are any exceptions such as “fair use”.
-If copyright is managed properly, it can be a win-win situation for both copyright owners and users, as well as for the society as a whole in the advancement of knowledge and education.
+If copyright is managed properly, it can be a win-win situation for both copyright owners and users, as well as for society as a whole in the advancement of knowledge and education.

 Please note that this is a general summary of the position under common law and does not constitute legal advice.
 As the laws of each jurisdiction may be different, you may wish to consult your lawyer.